 One of the many side shows related to the Super Bowl was the passing reference to the fact that the two contending teams came from states where the personal possession and use of marijuana is legal for all intents and purposes.
 This was treated as a kind of humorous aspect of America’s secular holiday but in point of fact this is no laughing matter.
-The drug policy of this country has produced barbaric and horrific results with no appreciable impact on drug use itself.
+The drug policy of this country has produced barbaric and horrific results on millions of undeserving Americans with no appreciable impact on drug use itself.

 One would have hoped that the spectacular failure of Prohibition would have resulted in a national lesson.
-Using the criminal law to control personal behavior simply doesn’t work, especially when that personal behavior is connected with pleasure and enjoyment by the users.
+Using the criminal law to control personal behavior simply doesn’t work, especially when that personal behavior is connected with profit, pleasure and enjoyment by the users.
 Banning the sale and consumption of alcohol stopped virtually no one from drinking alcohol.
 But it did provide an opportunity for the capitalization of organized crime and the spectacular corruption of local, state and federal law enforcement agencies.

 And now, in the second decade of the twenty first century, this country is still wrestling with the idea of the extent to which marijuana use should be decriminalized.
 Even though more people die from obesity, lung cancer, prescription drugs and cirrhosis than from marijuana/cocaine/heroin use (by many times), there is this monomaniacal focus on these controlled substances while real people die from real consequences of perfectly legal substances.

 Any discussion of a wholesale reformation of this nation’s failed drug policies is typically met with horror and outrage.
 Somehow, to some people, it is reasonable to continue to squander billions of dollars annually and to imprison hundreds of thousands of men and women while continuing to shred the social fabric, all the name of a “war” that can never be “won”.